From LimeSurvey Manual

 - Create email templates for invitations & reminders.

-Once the survey is switched to Closed-access mode (you need to enable tokens for the respective survey), only the people that provide a unique token code (that has not been already used) can access the survey.
+Once the survey is switched to Closed-access mode (you need to create a survey participants table first for the respective survey), only the people that provide a unique token code (that has not been already used) can access the survey.

-If you enable the Allow public registration option from the Participant tokens panel, the survey participants will be able to register for your survey by receiving an automatically generated token code.
+If you enable the Allow public registration option from the Survey participants table panel, the survey participants will be able to register for your survey by receiving an automatically generated token code.

 How to create a survey participants table?

-To activate the tokens functionality of LimeSurvey, access the survey and click on the Survey Participants button from the Settings menu.
+To activate a survey participants table, access the survey and click on the Survey Participants button from the Settings menu.
 You will be prompted by the following message:

 If you initialize a participant table, the survey will be accessible only to those users that provide in the survey registration process a token code (either manually or by URL).
 In this way, the survey will be switched to the closed-access mode.

-Once initialized, a window will load up with the confirmation of the participant/token table creation.
+Once initialized, a window will load up confirming the creation of the survey participants table.

 When you delete a survey participants table, a backup is created.
 It can be later reactivated if you wish to use that specific survey participants table in another survey:

-A survey participant summary will load up if the token/participant table was previously created.
+A survey participant summary will load up if the survey participants table was previously created.
 This is the default screen:

 - Total records: The number of survey participants from the survey participants table;